 Barbara Nazzaro, the Colosseum's Technical Director, now joins Dr. Rea and both suggest we end this visit with a "descent into hell".
 The basements, about six meters down, are a humid-smelling web of blackened stone tunnels with water underfoot and here we recall the dark legend of the Emperor Nero whose spectre seems to inhabit these dungeons.
 Nero had the artificial pool of his Domus Aurea built here in the Colosseum's valley.
 His suicide in 68 AD and posthumous damnatio memoriae - a kind of historical anti-memory law - only served to bury the imperial residence but the emperor ended up giving his name to the beast.
 Colosseum does not mean 'gigantic building' but 'place of a statue', in this case of him, 35 metres high and cast in bronze that presided over the esplanade of that folly of extravagance that was Nero's residence.

-Reproduction of the bronze statue of Nero for the esplanade of the Domus Aurea
+Artist's impression of the bronze statue of Nero for the esplanade of the Domus Aurea

 The basement was the secret machinery powering the spectacles taking place above in homage to the glory of the emperor: full-scale re-enactments and performances with lavish scenery, artificial forests and special effects.
 They housed everything from the dock where the ships anchored for mock seafights to the hunting extravaganzas.
 Exotic animals dazzled the crowds awed by the greatness of their empire: lions, panthers, leopards, tigers and elephants brought from Africa; wild boars, bears and deer from Germany.
 From the tunnels crammed with cages and by means of freight elevators, the beasts ascended to the arena in a matter of minutes.
 Down in this labyrinth, the stench of animals mixed with the smell of slaves and smoke from the torches.
 Metal supports and beams that reinforced the service lifts were operated by a system of winches operated by slaves.
 At first there were 28 elevators.
 "We are talking here about it taking more than 200 people to get them up and running," says Dr Rea.
 Later, 32 more lifts were built.
 Trapdoors would be raised for the animals to enter the arena.
 About one million wild animals were killed in the Colosseum during the time it served as a place of entertainment for the masses, according to Dion Casio.
 The different plants that grow today between the stones of the Colosseum ruins constitute a legacy from these animals.
 They were the ones who brought the seeds from distant lands, populating the Colosseum with plant species left in peace to bloom throughout the building.